 One box for every four to six hens is ideal for your hens to feel comfortable laying in them.
-Paradoxically, too many nest boxes will cause hens to use them to sleep and defecate, but make them less likely to lay eggs in them.
+Paradoxically, too many nest boxes will cause hens to use them to sleep and defecate in but less likely to lay eggs in them.

-Ideally, you want your hens to lay eggs in the nest boxes, not necessarily use them as "home."
+Ideally, you want your hens to lay eggs in the nest boxes, not to use them as "home."
 If the nest boxes are their only place to sleep, the boxes will quickly become messy with feces, leading to dirty eggs.
-If you provide enough roosting spots, on the other hand, your chickens will sleep on the roosts and will likely reserve the boxes for laying eggs.
+But if you provide enough roosting spots, the chickens are more likely to sleep on the roosts and reserve the boxes for laying eggs.

 You can purchase fake ceramic eggs from feed or supply stores, or use a golf ball.
 When your pullets get ready to start laying, placing the fake egg in a nest box will give them the hint that the boxes are "the place" to lay their eggs, too.

 If a hen has chosen the wrong nesting spot in which to lay her eggs, try to block it or make it otherwise unattractive to her.
 A ground site can simply be covered with a scrap piece of wood or another object.
-Rocks or plastic bottles heaped on her forbidden nesting site might be all it takes to convince her to return to the comfortable nesting box you've provided.
+In other areas, rocks or plastic bottles heaped on her forbidden nesting site might be all it takes to convince her to return to the comfortable nesting box you've provided.

-Most hens lay early eggs in the day, so by keeping them in the coop until most of the egg-laying is done, you maximize the chances that they'll lay in the nest boxes instead of finding a cozy place in the yard outside the coop.
+Most hens lay early eggs in the day.
+By keeping them in the coop until most of the egg-laying is done, you maximize the chances that they'll lay in the nest boxes instead of finding a cozy place in the yard outside the coop.

 As shavings or other bedding materials get depleted in the nest boxes, hens tend to avoid them.
 Keep the shavings or straw in the nest boxes nice and fluffy, and change it regularly, to encourage your hens to lay there in the nest boxes rather than elsewhere.

-This takes some watchful diligence, but if you see your hen settling down in the illegal nesting spot, you can gently but insistently grab her and move her to an empty nest box.
+This takes some careful surveillance, but if you see your hen settling down in the illegal nesting spot, you can gently but insistently grab her and move her to an empty nest box.
 Sooner or later, she'll tire of being disturbed and start heading right for an available nest box when the spirit says it's time to lay.

 Chickens naturally stop egg production when daylight hours dwindle in winter.
-Not only will they not lay eggs in nest boxes, but they won't lay many at all, in any location.
+Not only will they stop laying eggs in nest boxes, they won't lay many at all, in any location.
 You can stimulate egg production by augmenting with artificial lighting so the hens receive at least 14 hours of light each day, using a combination of natural daylight and artificial light.